auxcodeood/Standard/Recommendations/Flutter/README.md

 Many UI Widgets Available

 * Native widgets for every platform (for example iOS, Android), which are very easy to use.

+_The above description can be explained and enhanced basedon specific questions._